 Some things I remember about Uncle Cam.
 At a family wedding held at my parent's home, we all had a meal and afterwards came an awkward time.
 Mostly my mother washed the dishes and put them away, but my Uncle was having none of that.
 Without saying much he started to help and urged others to get involved.
 We felt a bit ashamed of ourselves, but realized it was the proper thing to do and helped open up my attitude a bit.

 He was always easy to talk to.
-My wife is half Italian and he talked about his time in the army in Italy during World War II and afterwards visiting with my aunt.
+My wife is half Italian and he talked about his time with the army in Italy during World War II and afterwards visiting with my aunt.
 As I started to get involved with the family tree and read up about the Canadians battles in Italy I asked him if he was in any of the battles.
 He answered that no he wasn't in any of those famous battles.
 It took at least another two years before he explained that he had been involved in mopping up after those battles--in other words they gathered up the dead soldiers and tidied up the mess left behind after the killings.

 I remember my aunt and uncle and cousins visiting for weddings, anniversaries, funerals and holiday get togethers never really appreciating how inconvenient it must have been living so far away.
 I spent a lot of time at my Grandmother Coakwell's home after my family moved and also when in university and would come across some of my cousins.